 1. For Clients:

 - “One place to look” – an information window providing access to the holdings of NEOS member libraries on one online public access catalogue.
-The NEOS Library Consortium Catalogue, containing over five million items, is accessible via the web at:
+The NEOS Library Consortium Catalogue, containing over 13 million items, is accessible at: https://catalogue.neoslibraries.ca/

 - Onsite access to members’ collections.
 Primary clients of one NEOS member can go onsite at another NEOS library, borrow library materials and obtain basic reference service.

 - Offsite access to library materials.
 A patron initiated request function is available via the NEOS Library Consortium Catalogue.
-Primary clients can request a book online from the Catalogue and select the most convenient pick-up location.
+Clients can request an item online from the Catalogue and select the most convenient pick-up location.
 Books may be returned to any NEOS library.

 - Document delivery service.
 NEOS libraries participate in a document delivery distribution service ensuring efficient pickup and delivery of library materials.